gopichandchalla16/AI-Code-Reviewer/README.md

-# Interactive-Python-Tutor
+# AI Code Reviewer

-An interactive web-based Python tutor built using Streamlit and Google Generative AI (Gemini API), allowing users to write, run, and debug Python code with AI assistance.
+An interactive web-based AI Assistant built using Streamlit and Google Generative AI (Gemini API), allowing users to write, run, and debug Python code with AI assistance.

 🚀 Features